 Townhouse: A townhouse is like a condo but there aren’t any neighbors above or below the unit.

-Under Contract: A home goes under contract when a buyer and seller accept a contract.
+- Under Contract: A home goes under contract when a buyer and seller accept a contract.
 A new buyer cannot buy a home that is under contract unless the accepted offer terminates.